casasrodri/ProductManager-Coder-Backend/README.md

 -   `POST` http://localhost:8080/api/carts/:cid/product/:pid : Adds the productId (:pid) to the cartId (:cid).
 -   `PUT` http://localhost:8080/api/carts/:cid/product/:pid : Updates the quantity of the product in the cart.
--   `DELETE` http://localhost:8080/api/carts/:cid/product/:pid : Removes a certain product of the cart.
+-   `DELETE` http://localhost:8080/api/carts/:cid/product/:pid : Removes a certain product of the cart. -->

 ## Databases

 The project can be configured to use different databases.
-The default database is MongoDB (using the MongoDB Atlas service), but you can change it to Node.js FileSystem implementation (using local JSONs).
+The default database is MongoDB (using the URI declared on the `.env` file), but you can change it to Node.js FileSystem implementation (using local JSONs).